Chobischtroumpf/ALGOL_STIB/res/REPORT.md

 main national transport agencies.
 The project explores algorithmic solutions for minimizing travel time and distance while navigating the country's four main transit systems.

+Belgium's transport network comprises four main agencies: STIB (Brussels), TEC (Wallonia), De Lijn (Flanders), and SNCB (national rail).
+This diversity presents a unique challenge for developing an integrated navigation system that can efficiently guide travelers between any two points in the country.

 ## 2. Problem Statement and Objectives

 Our primary objective was to implement an algorithm that can determine the most efficient route between any two transit